flaturtha/NOS_old/README.md

+---
+date: 17 December 2014
+author: Rich Cook
+---

-#Number One Son (v 0.0.2) development site for TalesofMurder.com
+Number One Son (v 0.0.2) development site for TalesofMurder.com

 Based on the static, non-JekyllRB site (repo: NOS_flat), this is the full JekyllRB development of the site.